swcarpentry/shell-novice/episodes/06-script.md

 or on the 'G' or 'H' files her colleagues in Antarctica are producing, without editing the script.
-If she wanted to be more adventurous, she could modify her script to check for command-line parameters, and use `*[AB].txt` if none were provided.
+If she wanted to be more adventurous, she could modify her script to check for command-line arguments, and use `*[AB].txt` if none were provided.
 Of course, this introduces another tradeoff between flexibility and complexity.